Thank you for writing for Interface! Please have a read and think about these guidelines before submitting…

 - Conventional journal articles (8 – 12,000 words).
 These are understood as original contributions to theory, practice and research likely to be of interest both to practitioners and researchers in other movements and situations, and are expected to be of a high intellectual standard and well-written.

 - Review essays (6 – 8,000 words).
 These are overviews of particular literatures (activist and / or academic), particular movement experiences, particular theoretical traditions and so on, and are intended as expert introductions to their subject for the benefit of activists and researchers who are not yet familiar with the area.

 Other types of submission may be agreed in due course.

 This is material which, by its nature, it is not appropriate to put through the full peer review process.
-It thus involves a direct communication between the author and the editor, in the course of which the editor will often request rewrites to make the material suitable for the journal and useful to its intended readership.
-Initially, the following types of material are envisaged as falling within this category:
+It is edited in direct communication between the author and the editor, in the course of which the editor will often request rewrites to make the material suitable for the journal and useful to its intended readership.
+Here are examples of some of the kinds of material we carry:

 - Action / practice notes (1 – 3,000 words): These are brief notes relating to particular types of social movement action, activist practice and so on which may be of use to those working in other movements and contexts.

 - Teaching/research notes (1 – 3,000 words): These are brief notes relating to particular types of movement or academic educational and research practice which may be of use to others working in the area.

 - Event analysis (4 – 6,000 words): These are in-depth analyses of significant movement developments (not general political analysis) which it is felt will be of interest to a large proportion of the journal’s readership.